norbit8/MoodleBooster/README.md

 If you want to contribute, all you need to do is to

+1. Fork the repository (or if you're a contributor just clone this repo).
-1. Open a new branch (locally) and start working on it.
+2. Open a new branch (locally) and start working on it.
-2. Push it.
+3. Push it.
-3. Create a new pull request.
+4. Create a new pull request.
-4. Add new tag to main branch after pull request merge (Thank you! ❤️)
+5. Add new tag to main branch after pull request merge (Thank you! ❤️)

 <a name="Contributors"/>